Kosančićev Venac is a very beautiful district in the historical part of Belgrade, next to Belgrade Fortress, overlooking river Sava.

-The building of the Serbian Patriarchate, which is the supreme body of the Serbian-Orthodox Curch, is a monumental structure positioned in possibly the most beautiful part of Belgrade, facing the Cathedral Church of St. Michael, in Kosančićev Venac neighborhood, close to Belgrade Fortress, next to Princess Ljubica Residence musem, and at the beginning of King Peter's street.
+The building of the Serbian Patriarchate, head office of the Holy Synod, which is the supreme body of the Serbian-Orthodox Curch, is a monumental structure positioned in possibly the most beautiful part of Belgrade, facing the Cathedral Church of St. Michael, in Kosančićev Venac neighborhood, close to Belgrade Fortress, next to Princess Ljubica Residence musem, at the beginning of King Peter's street.

 The Cathedral Church of St. Michael is the principal church of the Serbian Patriarchate, so this complex of two structures, positioned one against another, represents the heart of the Serbian-Orthodox spiritual guidance.